-I was talking to a preacher-man friend of mine some time back and he told me about this interesting book he was reading.
+I was talking to a preacher-man friend of mine some time back and he told me about this interesting book he was reading – Dispatches from Pluto, by author Richard Grant.
 He said that he thought it might just be the least biased book about Mississippi that he’d ever read.
 That piqued my interest and I got a copy and I think he is right.

 Dispatches from Pluto combines a native’s love of all that is wonderful and wondrous about Mississippi with a dispassionate outsider’s view of all that is backwards and infuriating about Mississippi.